max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

 **ccg_n_bins** int: default=61<br>
 The number of bins to use when creating the CCG

-**time_unit** str, int, or float: default="ms" <br>
-Indicates the units of the values of spike_times, small_window, big_window, ccg_before, and ccg_after

-If "ms", the values will be assumed to be in milliseconds <br>
-If "s", the values will be assumed to be in seconds <br>
-If "m", the values will be assumed to be in minutes <br>
-If "h", the values will be assumed to be in hours
-If an integer or float (such as 20000), the value of time_unit will be the sampling frequency in Hz.
-The values will be assumed to be in samples

 ### Outputs of automated_detection_propagation
 **list_of_propagation:** np.array with shape (P,)<br>
     Each element contains a pandas.DataFrames (each with 4 columns) of electrode cohorts for